-3-fold cross-validation procedure as implemented in Sci-kit learn package which we repeated 50 times, to obtain accurate accuracy scores and errors by averaging them over all the simulations.
-This allowed us to obtain accurate errors by averaging them over all the simulations.
+We used the GBR implementation from the scikit-learn Python package.58 We used a 3-fold cross-validation procedure as implemented in Sci-kit learn package which we repeated 50 times in order to obtain relevant accuracy scores and errors by averaging them over all the simulations.
 To choose and validate the hyperparameters, we used cross-validation and chose as a measure of accuracy the root mean square error (RMSE).
 In particular, we focused on the impact of the number of boosting stages, which - although GBR is generally said to be fairly robust to overfitting - we found to be an important hyperparameter.
 The learning curves for this hyperparameter, for the prediction of thermal expansion coefficient based different sets of descriptors, are displayed in Figure S1.
-We can clearly see that even though we took precautions to avoid over-fitting when defining the other hyperparameters, this phenomenon is happening for large number of boosting stages.
+We can clearly see that even though we took precautions to avoid over-fitting when defining the other hyperparameters, this phenomenon is happening for a large number of boosting stages.
 For the set of ad hoc geometrical descriptors, we therefore chose to use 250 boosting stages.
 For other descriptors, the phenomenon is not as pronounced, and we decided to keep a higher number of decision trees (namely, 500).
 We report the final set of hyperparameters used for this study on Table 1.